Effect-TS/effect/.changeset/fast-birds-battle.md

 add overload to Effect.filterOrFail that fails with NoSuchElementException

-This allows you to perform a filterOrFail without provide a fallback failure function.
+This allows you to perform a filterOrFail without providing a fallback failure function.

 Example: